SumiSastri/dev-blogs/docs/data-structures-algorithms/term-2-trees/wk10-revision/time-complexity.md

 }
 ```

+The algorithm performs 2 nested loops
+Each loop runs n time, iterating over i and j
-The algorithm performs 2 loops, the inner loop runs a different number of times for each i, leading to a quadratic growth in operations.
-Therefore BigO notation is - O(n squared).
+This results in n*n = n square operations leading to a quadratic growth in operations, time complexity is O(n squared).

 ```java
 public void example2(int n) {